-Contributing Factors in Kansas Car Accidents - Our Attorneys Describe Root Causes of Crashes
+Contributing Factors in Kansas Car Accidents - Our Attorneys Describe Root Causes

 Car accidents happen every day on I-35 in Wichita, U.S. 15 in Derby, and throughout Kansas.
-While nothing may feel "common" about a car crash when you're involved in one, our experienced attorneys understand that many accidents share a number of common contributing factors.
+While nothing may feel "common" about a car accident when you're involved in one, our experienced attorneys understand that many accidents share a number of common contributing factors.
 Operator negligence is often the primary cause of some of the state's most serious car accidents.
 If you're involved in a dispute over the cause of your accident, don't wait to contact us.
 Call 866-584-1032.
 The experienced legal team at the Warner Law Offices can help uncover the true cause of your accident and help fight for the compensation you deserve.

 - Accidents Involving Drunk Drivers

 It seems like every day we hear about tragic accidents involving drunk drivers.
 Despite the well-documented risks of drinking and driving, many drivers in Kansas choose to get behind the wheel when they are impaired.
 It's against the law to drive drunk.
 While the number of drinking and driving related accidents has declined over the past several decades, accidents involving drunk drivers unfortunately remain common on Kansas roadways.
 That's because drivers who get behind the wheel while intoxicated pose a threat to all drivers, pedestrians and bystanders on the road.
 Even so, many drivers put all of us at risk every day by getting behind the wheel and driving drunk.